- 1 Install nodejs and npm

 After the installation of react-native-cli, we have to set up the environment for one of the platforms (Android/IOS).

 Download and install Android Studio from the official website.
 To install the android studio and to configure the ANDROID_HOME environment variable for the react you can follow the post on the installation of the android studio and setting up Android development environment which will show you the installation of all the things you need.
-You will need the following things if you have android studio installed already.
+You will need the following things if you have an android studio installed already.

 - JDK (Java Development Kit)